-Clinical picture archiving and communication systems (PACS) pose a number of problems for users: They are storage hogs; they aren't necessarily interoperable; and their owners are subject
+Clinical picture archiving and communication systems (PACS) pose a number of problems for users: They are storage hogs; they aren't necessarily interoperable; and their owners are subject to state and federal medical image storage rules, as well as Health Insurance Portability and Accountability Act (HIPAA) privacy laws.
+This scenario is true for hospitals, as well as for freestanding facilities that generate lots of patient scans -- an ambulatory radiology clinic, for example.

 That was the situation at Angel Medical Center, a nonprofit critical access hospital in Franklin, N.C.
 New, three-dimensional imaging gear and a digital mammography upgrade drove its radiology department to pump out more megabytes than ever.
 The hospital's combined storage area network, or SAN, and back-end network-attached storage archiving system needed both organization and consolidation.